mdubus/fdf/README.md

 # FDF

 A beautiful map visualizer program, coded in C with the minilibx (included).

 It is the first infographie project of the school 42.

 Multiple bonus :
 * Specify the color in the file in parameter (hexadecimal)
-* Move with keys Up / down / left / right
+* Move with keys up / down / left / right
 * Zoom with keys + - or scroll
 * Change height of the points specified in parameter with keys < >
 * Change projection (flat or isometric)